Saving private Rayan

 Summary

-Here I have tried to describe how to get started as a software developer.
-Also, as an important mention, don’t try to sit and write code for 7-8-9-10 hours a day.
-You will just burn out, keep learning not more than 2-4 hours a day and 3-5 days a week.
+Here I describe how to get started as a software developer: write real code on real problems (open source is ideal), use GitHub and Stack Overflow as your main platforms, and read general books rather than framework-specific ones.
+Also: don’t try to sit and write code for 7-8-9-10 hours a day.
+You will burn out.
+Keep learning no more than 2-4 hours a day and 3-5 days a week.

 Don’t do something by pushing yourself – it will kill all interest and motivation!